alizaidis/terraform-asm-sample/README.md

 # Installing Anthos Service Mesh on GKE with ASM Terraform module.

+This tutorial provides a pattern to install [Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview) with a managed control plane on a Google Kubernetes Engine (GKE) cluster using the [ASM Terraform module](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/master/modules/asm).

 ## Prerequistes

 1. This tutorial has been tested on [Cloud Shell](https://shell.cloud.google.com) which comes preinstalled with [Google Cloud SDK](https://cloud.google.com/sdk) and [Terraform](https://www.terraform.io/) which are required to complete this tutorial.